polo74/doc/deploy_qemu_service.md

 ## I: Open the port with firewall-cmd

-To start this tutorial, I suppose that you already have an empty qemu virtual machine, plugged in a routed network and that you know the port you have to open for your service.
+To start this tutorial, I suppose that you already have an empty qemu virtual machine linked with a qemu routed network and that you know the ports you must to open for your service.
 For our case, we must open the 80 port.

 ### Check connectivity between host and guest

 At first, we can check the connectivity between the host and the guest with ncat

-> On the guest, open the required port
+On the guest, open the required port
 ```
 nc -l 80
 ```

-> On the host, try to connect to the guest with the same port:
+On the host, try to connect to the guest with the same port:

 ```
 nc 192.168.100.156